 We like: the intimate atmosphere of this place which allows us, thanks to its small room, to be close to the artists who perform on stage for an hour and a half of pleasure.

 Cost: from €115 a person for the dinner and show formula, €60 if you do not eat/drink anything.

 Go to Paris Cabaret and find special offers (website in French)

 25, Rue Pierre Fontaine, 75009 Paris

 At the foot of the Montmartre hill stands one of the oldest cabarets in Paris, which will bring you wonder and entertainment: the Nouvelle Eve cabaret.
 Come and attend a dinner show under a roof full of stars and in a subdued atmosphere.
 Performed from a fluorescent and colorful scene, you will watch an extraordinary spectacle lead by 23 male and female dancers, all wearing wonderful outfits.

 If you sit in the first row, maybe you will even be part of this spectacle with the artists who will make you participate in their performance!
 This intergenerational show is a typical example of the Parisian revues.
 What you can find among the different interpretations: juggling and dances, and the famous French Cancan.

-The room is small, yet cosy.
-It’s the perfect deal to spend a colourful night in our capital city!
+The room is small, yet cozy.
+It’s the perfect deal to spend a colorful night in our capital city!

 Moreover, during winter, numerous other shows are played in this room and replace the cabaret: from concerts to one-man-shows, everyone can find something they will like!